linode/docs/docs/applications/social-networking/social-networking-with-elgg-on-debian-5-lenny.md

 Before beginning, we assume that you have followed our [getting started guide](/docs/getting-started/).
 You will also need to install a [LAMP stack](/docs/lamp-guides/debian-5-lenny/) before installing Elgg.

-If you're new to Linux server administration, you may be interested in our [using Linux](/docs/using-linux/) document series including the [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).
+If you're new to Linux server administration, you may be interested in our [introduction to Linux concepts guide](/docs/tools-reference/introduction-to-linux-concepts/), [beginner's guide](/docs/beginners-guide/) and [administration basics guide](/docs/using-linux/administration-basics).
 You will need to be logged into your Linode as root in order to complete the installation process.

 Prerequisites for Installing Elgg
 ---------------------------------